jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   - **Debtor** is defined in section 85(6) for the purposes of that section
   - **Debtor information** is defined in section 85(6) for the purposes of that section
   - **Decision** , for the purposes of the definition of , includes the making, giving, or exercising of a discretion, judgment, direction, opinion, approval, consent, or determination by the Commissioner
-  - **Deferrable tax** means—in relation to which the taxpayer makes a competent objection under Part 8, or that the disputant challenges as payable under Part 8A
+  - **Deferrable tax** means— in relation to which the taxpayer makes a competent objection under Part 8, or that the disputant challenges as payable under Part 8A
     (a) the amount of tax assessed under a tax law as payable by a taxpayer or disputant; or (b) goods and services tax payable (as defined in section 20A(1) of the Goods and Services Tax Act 1985) by a taxpayer or disputant on a due date,—
   - **Deficient tax**